-Year ending September 30,
+Year ending December 31,

-rear chang september 50,

 2009 \$ 666,821

 2010 666,821

 2011 666,821

 2012 666,821

 2013 666,821

-Thereafter 2,115,640
+Thereafter 1,948,936

-\$ 5,449,745
+\$ 5,283,041

+5. Common Stock Placements

-5. September 2008 Private Placement:
+September 2008 Private Placement

-On September 25, 2008, the Company commenced a private placement of up to 13,333,333 units (at \$3.00 per unit) wherein each unit consists of one share of common stock and a warrant to purchase one share of common stock for \$3.50 over a five year term (the "Private Placement").
-As of September 30, 2008, the Company had sold 487,500 units for total proceeds of \$1,462,500.
-Of this amount, \$487,500 is recorded in the form of a subscription receivable that was settled after September 30, 2008.
-There can be no assurances that the Company will be successful in placing any further units under the Private Placement.
+On September 25, 2008, the Company commenced a private placement of up to 13,333,333 units (at \$3.00 per unit) wherein each unit consists of one share of common stock and a warrant to purchase one share of common stock for \$3.50 over a five year term (the "September 2008 Private Placement").
+As of December 31, 2008, the Company had sold 487,500 units for total proceeds of \$1,462,500.

-In connection with the Private Placement, the Company entered into a Registration Rights Agreement related solely to the common stock that requires the Company to among other things, (i) file a Registration Statement within 90 days from the closing of the Private Placement; and, (ii) make required filings under the Securities Act of 1933 and the Securities and Exchange Act of 1934.
-It also provides for (i) achieving and maintaining effectiveness; and, (ii) listing the shares on any exchange on which the Company's shares are then listed and maintain the listing; each on a best-efforts basis.
+In connection with the September 2008 Private Placement, the Company entered into a Registration Rights Agreement related solely to the common stock that requires the Company to among other things, (i) file a Registration Statement within 90 days from the closing of the September 2008 Private Placement; and (ii) make required filings under the Securities Act of 1933 and the Securities and Exchange Act of 1934.
+It also provides for (i) achieving and maintaining effectiveness; and (ii) listing the shares on any exchange on which the Company's shares are then listed and maintain the listing; each on a best-efforts basis.
 The Registration Rights Agreement does not provide for an alternative or contain a penalty in the event the Company is unable to fulfill its requirements.
 In addition, the terms of the sale of common stock provide that the investor has an option, for a period of six months following the purchase, to exchange the common shares for other financial instruments (including those that may require classification outside of stockholders' equity) that may be issued at a price, or effective price in the case of convertible instruments, lower than the original purchase price.
+As of December 31, 2008 the investors had not exercised this option.
 As a result of the registration rights obligation to file within a specified period, which is presumed not to be within the Company's control, and the contingent redemption feature, the Company is required, pursuant to EITF D-98 Classification and Measurement of Redeemable Securities, to classify the common stock outside of stockholders' equity as redeemable common stock.
-Further, given the nature of the contingent redemption provision, the standard requires the Company to initially record the redeemable common stock at its fair value, which was accomplished with a charge to retained earnings of \$1,423,823.
-The Company will evaluate the redemption value of the redeemable common stock during the six month period that it is redeemable and may record additional accretion depending on facts and circumstances surrounding the status of the potential exchange.
-Upon expiration of the exchange period, the redeemable common stock will be reclassified to paid-in capital and par value, unless exchanged for other financial instruments.
+Further, given the nature of the contingent redemption provision and the registration rights requirement, the standard requires the Company to initially record the redeemable common stock at its fair value, which was accomplished with a charge to retained earnings of \$1,423,823.

+Upon expiration of the exchange period and the filing of the registration statement, the redeemable common stock will be reclassified to paid-in capital and par value, unless exchanged for other financial instruments.
 If the redeemable common stock is exchanged for other financial instruments, other accounting standards will be applied.

 The warrants included in the unit offering are indexed to 487,500 shares of the Company's common stock and were evaluated for purposes of their classification under EITF 00-19 Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock.
 These warrants are not subject to the Registration Rights Agreement referred to above, and they otherwise meet the conditions for equity classification provided in that standard.
 Accordingly, these warrants are recorded in stockholders' equity.
 The Company is required to reevaluate that classification on each reporting date.
+As of December 31, there has been no change to the warrants initial classification.